-External Review of Realizable Pay and Corporate Performance of the CEO relationship between realizable total direct compensation for the Chief Executive Officer and a composite of performance measures (TSR, ROCE and earnings per share growth) for each of the Corporation and the companies in the Compensation Comparator Group as at December 31, 2013.
-The Committee believes that these metrics provide a balanced view of Teck's performance and the analysis by Mercer illustrates strong alignment between realizable pay for the Chief Executive Officer and corporate performance over the three year period ended December 31, 2013.
+External Review of Realizable Pay and Corporate Performance of the CEO

+The Committee retained Mercer (Canada) Limited to provide an external review of the relationship between realizable pay and various measures of corporate performance as a further check on the alignment of pay outcomes with shareholder returns.
+Based on data compiled by Mercer, the following graph was provided to the Committee.
+This graph illustrates the relationship between realizable total direct compensation for the Chief Executive Officer and a composite of performance measures (TSR, ROCE and earnings per share growth) for each of the Corporation and the companies in the Compensation Comparator Group based on compensation between 2012-2014 as at December 31, 2014.
+The Committee believes that these metrics provide a balanced view of Teck's performance and the analysis by Mercer illustrates strong alignment between realizable pay for the Chief Executive Officer and corporate performance over the three year period ended December 31, 2014.